This is part 1 of a three part series on Wrestling with God:

 Then the man said, “Your name will no longer be Jacob, but Israel, because you have struggled with God and with men and have overcome. – Genesis 32:28

-So while he came out of the wrestling match wounded and with a weakened body, he comes out with a stronger faith.
+So while he came out of the wrestling match wounded and with a weakened body, he came out with a stronger faith.

 Sometimes when we want God’s comfort, he sends it in unexpected or even unwanted packages.
 I didn’t want to be unemployed!
 I wanted to provide for my family.
 This lesson began with a simple email after we celebrated the birth of Jesus, but this is not how I wanted or expected this lesson to be delivered.